 “Heavy-Duty Vehicle” means a vehicle that is rated at or greater than 14,001 pounds gross vehicle weight rating (GVWR).

+“Higher Heating Value (HHV)” is the quantity of heat energy produced by complete combustion of a fuel, including the heat of condensation for water vapor produced during combustion.

 “Holdback Credits” means the portion of base residential EV charging credits issued to an EDU that are not contributed by the EDU to the Clean Fuel Reward program.

 “Home Fueling” means the dispensing of fuel by use of a fueling appliance that is located on or within a residential property with access limited to a single household.